AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 ### Security Fixes {#security-17569}

 AEM as a Cloud Service is dedicated to optimizing your platform's security and performance.
-This maintenance release addresses X identified vulnerabilities, reinforcing our commitment to robust system protection.
+This maintenance release addresses 4 identified vulnerabilities, reinforcing our commitment to robust system protection.

 ### Embedded Technologies {#embedded-tech-17569}